Sven Kums

-Sven Kums (born 26 February 1988) is a Belgian footballer who plays as a midfielder for Gent.
+Sven Kums (born 26 February 1988) is a Belgian former professional footballer who played as a midfielder.
+He represented Belgium internationally at youth levels U18 through U21.

 Club career

 Early career

 Born in Asse, Kums began his career at Dilbeek Sport, before joining Anderlecht in 1996.

 Anderlecht

 He played in the youth and reserve teams for 10 years, and in 2006 he became part of the first team.
 In the first half of the 2006–07 season he did not feature in a single first team game.
 He was hoping to finally get a chance to play for Anderlecht's first team, but ended up playing for the second team every week.

 Lierse (loan)

 In January 2007, Kums moved to Lierse S.K. on loan.
 He made his debut in professional football on 10 February 2007 against FC Brussels.
 Kums played 14 games during his loan spell, scoring one goal.
 Lierse were relegated, and Kums returned to Anderlecht.

-Kortrijk (loan)

-In January 2008 he joined Second Division team K.V.
-Kortrijk on loan.
-There, Kums played 16 games, scoring 5 goals, helping KVK win the title and secure promotion to the Belgian Pro League.